man-group/ArcticDB/docs/mkdocs/docs/aws_permissions.md

 Each user should be able to,
 - list all ArcticDB libraries (but not their content)
 - create personal libraries that only they can read and write to
-- create team libraries that only those in my team can read and write to
+- create team libraries that only those in their team can read and write to

 Users will follow an ArcticDB library name convention.
-The library name should one of `<USERNAME>/<LIBRARY>` or `<TEAM>/<MYLIBRARY>`, so if Jane want's to create a personal library for weather data, they would use `lib.create_library('jane@acme/weather')` (assuming AWS S3 setup below).
+The library name should one of `<USERNAME>/<LIBRARY>` or `<TEAM>/<MYLIBRARY>`, so if Jane wants to create a personal library for weather data, they would use `lib.create_library('jane@acme/weather')` (assuming the AWS S3 setup below).

-We can do this with a combination with conventions in ArcticDB and path-prefix permissions in S3.
-A number of S3 backends support path based permissioning.
-Here we show how to do it with AWS IAM and S3 permissions.
+We can do this with path-prefix permissions in AWS S3.
+Other backends, such as Minio, support path based permissioning.

 ## AWS S3

-You should have a number of users and groups (teams) setup in AWS IAM already.
+You should have a number of users setup in AWS IAM already along with a group containing all the users.
 Follow the [IAM docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started.html) for help with that.

 For Acme we've setup four users and the users are tagged with the teams they are a member of: